apache/opennlp/opennlp-extensions/opennlp-embeddings/README.md

 # OpenNLP Static Embeddings

-Embeddings have become an essential part of AI workloads.
-As such, OpenNLP introduces a pure-JVM approach to embeddings with a modern Model2Vec engine.

 Turn text into embedding vectors from a static (non-contextual) table: a per-token vector matrix plus subword tokenization, WordPiece or SentencePiece.
-It is the modern successor to the word2vec and GloVe workflow.
-Distillation tools can compress a sentence-transformer into such a flat table (the Model2Vec family is the primary target), and looking a sentence up in the table approximates the transformer's semantics at a fraction of the cost.
-Because SentencePiece models are supported, this includes multilingual tables distilled from encoders like the XLM-RoBERTa family.
+It uses the same lookup-table approach as [word2vec](https://code.google.com/archive/p/word2vec/) and [GloVe](https://nlp.stanford.edu/projects/glove/).
+Distillation tools can compress a sentence-transformer into such a flat table (the [Model2Vec](https://github.com/MinishLab/model2vec) family is the primary target), and looking a sentence up in the table approximates the transformer's semantics at a fraction of the cost.
+Because SentencePiece models are supported, this includes multilingual tables distilled from encoders like the [XLM-RoBERTa](https://arxiv.org/abs/1911.02116) family.
 There is no model forward pass, no GPU, and no native runtime; it is pure JVM.

 OpenNLP also supports ONNX models, which are inherently more accurate.
-Model2Vec sacrifices some accuracy for a large speed gain, and OpenNLP recognizes that trade-off, so both embedding methods are supported and share the same `TextEmbedder` seam.
+Model2Vec sacrifices some accuracy for a large speed gain, and OpenNLP recognizes that trade-off, so both embedding methods are supported and implement the same `TextEmbedder` interface.

 ## Quickstart